 Your doctor may be able to diagnose IBS based on your symptoms.
 They may also take one or more of the following steps to rule out other possible causes of your symptoms:

-- have you adopt a certain diet or cut out specific food groups for a time to rule out any food allergies
+- prescribe adopting a certain eating pattern or avoid specific food groups for a time to rule out any food allergies

-- have a stool sample examined to rule out infection
+- order tests to examine your stool sample to rule out infection

 - order a colonoscopy